semgrep/semgrep-docs/docs/semgrep-app/dashboard.md

 	<dt>Open redirect</dt>
 	<dd>Open redirects happen when user input is incorporated into a redirection target.
 Malicious actors can then construct a lengthy URL pointing away from the expected domain, though it appears authentic in the beginning of the URL string.
 This exploit is used in phishing by sending a user an email with a link that appears genuine but steers them away from the trusted domain.
 In this <a href="https://semgrep.dev/playground?registry=python.flask.security.open-redirect.open-redirect">Flask example</a>, data directly from the request is passed to the redirect function, which could be exploited.</dd>
 	<dt>Command injection</dt>
 	<dd>Command injection occurs when an attacker uses some type of input to run <strong>system commands</strong> on the host operating system.
 This is also known as shell injection.
-In <a href="https://semgrep.dev/playground?registry=go.lang.security.audit.dangerous-syscall-exec.dangerous-syscall-exec">"Audit dangerous syscall"</a>, written for Golang, a finding is detected for non-static input to <code>syscall</code>, which if reached by user data, makes it vulnerable to exploitation.</dd>
+In <a href="https://semgrep.dev/playground?registry=go.lang.security.audit.dangerous-syscall-exec.dangerous-syscall-exec">"Audit dangerous syscall"</a>, written for Go programming language, a finding is detected for non-static input to <code>syscall</code>, which if reached by user data, makes it vulnerable to exploitation.</dd>
 </dl>

 ## Assessing rule performance